OS2iot/OS2iot-docs/source/external-interface-design/external-interface-design.rst

 Internal systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Internally, OS2iot consists of five components shown in Figure 2.
+Internally, OS2iot consists of four components shown in this figure.

 |image2|

-Figure 2 - Internal interfaces

 Two different patterns are used between the internal components: